Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 California Drivers: Brace for More

-California auto insurance rates have climbed over 30% since 2022, driven by rising minimum coverage requirements (raised in 2024), high repair costs, and wildfire risk.
-Major insurers received approval for another ~6% rate increase heading into 2026.
+California auto insurance rates have climbed over 30% since 2022, driven by rising minimum coverage requirements (raised in 2024), high repair costs, wildfire risk, and elevated litigation.
+Major insurers received approval for another ~6.13% rate increase heading into 2026, making California the third-highest state for rate hikes this year.

 Trusted by Thousands